 - (1) Awards granted prior to May 22, 2006 vest in three equal annual installments on the first three anniversary dates of the date of grant.
-Equity awards granted on or after May 22, 2006 vest in four equal annual installments on the first four anniversary dates of the date of grant. - (2) Awards vest in four equal annual installments beginning May 24, 2011. - (3) Awards vest in four equal annual installments beginning May 26, 2012. - (4) Awards vest in four equal annual installments beginning May 26, 2013. - (5) Awards vest in four equal annual installments beginning July 1, 2014. - An aggregate of 600,000 shares of Common Stock (of which 400,000 shares appear in column (i)) in the form of long-term, performance restricted stock awards have been or will be granted to Dr. Lu in six equal annual installments of 100,000 shares, on each of April 14, 2010, 2011, 2012, 2013, 2014 and 2015.
+Equity awards granted on or after May 22, 2006 vest in four equal annual installments on the first four anniversary dates of the date of grant. - (2) Awards vest in four equal annual installments beginning May 26, 2012. - (3) Awards vest in four equal annual installments beginning May 26, 2013. - (4) Awards vest in four equal annual installments beginning July 1, 2014. - (5) Awards vest in four equal annual installments beginning May 27, 2015. - (6) An aggregate of 600,000 shares of Common Stock (of which 500,000 shares appear in column (i)) in the form of long-term, PRSAs have been or will be granted to Dr. Lu in six equal annual installments of 100,000 shares, on each of April 14, 2010, 2011, 2012, 2013, 2014 and 2015.
 Each installment would vest only if the Company files with the SEC on Annual Report on Form 10-K for a fiscal year, which Annual Report contains audited financial statements stating that the Company's net sales for that fiscal year exceed \$1 billion (the "Net Sales Target").
-Upon the termination of employment, the Company's obligation to grant any subsequent installment would terminate, and any granted shares would be automatically forfeited and returned to the Company if employment is terminated before the Company achieves the Net Sales Target, except in the case of death or Disability (as defined) in which case the granted shares would be fully vested on the date of death of Disability.
-As of the Record Date, no installment of these restricted stock awards have vested.
-For further discussion on the Net Sales Target, see "Executive Compensation Narrative to Summary Compensation Table and Plan-Based Awards Table Employment Agreements." - (7) Amounts in columns (b) and (c) reflect the downward revision of the number of shares issuable upon exercise of stock options by 122,000, 96,000, 96,000 and 96,000 shares granted pursuant to the 2001 Omnibus Equity Incentive Plan in 2009, 2010, 2011 and 2012, respectively.
-See note (2) to the stock option table appearing on page 38 under "Compensation Discussion and Analysis 2013 Named Executive Officer Compensation How and Why Executive Compensation Decisions Were Made Equity Awards" above.
+Upon the termination of employment, the Company's obligation to grant any subsequent installment would terminate, and any granted shares would be automatically forfeited and returned to the Company if employment is terminated before the Company achieves the Net Sales Target, except in the case

+- of death or Disability (as defined) in which case the granted shares would be fully vested on the date of death of Disability.
+As of the Record Date, no installment of these awards has vested.
+For further discussion on the Net Sales Target, see "Executive Compensation Narrative to Summary Compensation Table and Grants of Plan-Based Awards Table Employment Agreements." - (7) Amounts in columns (b) and (c) reflect the downward revision of the number of shares issuable upon exercise of stock options by 122,000, 96,000, 96,000 and 96,000 shares granted pursuant to the 2001 Omnibus Equity Incentive Plan in 2009, 2010, 2011 and 2012, respectively.
+See footnote 5 under "Executive Compensation Summary Compensation Table.